 Herb Gintis Bounds of Reason, More academic than most in the list and harder to read than some others but interesting.

 Vernon Smith Rationality in Economics, Again some sections are quite challenging but worth it.
+I love his footnote on page 39, “I am unable to provide a citation”.
+I guess it is fair that earning a Nobel price cuts you some slack.

 These are popular books with an evolutionary edge.
 I’m not qualified to speak on the biology but hopefully they get one thinking.